 Video Interviewing for Jobseekers

-The 2M team have been speaking to our clients and the good news is that they are doing everything in their power to operate as 'normally' as they can.
+The 2M team has been speaking to our clients and the good news is that they are doing everything in their power to operate as 'normally' as they can.
 They don't want to put a halt to everything and though “business as usual” isn't what it was a couple of weeks ago, many are being creative about limiting the impact of the virus on business and in turn, their recruitment strategy.

 So if you're in a recruitment process now or are simply still keen to push ahead with a job search, here are a few tips we've put together to help you make a maximum impact when given the opportunity.

 VIDEO IS KING

 Expect video calling and interviewing to become more of an option for potential hirers.
 It may sound obvious, but it's amazing how differently people can treat a video call/interview to a face-to-face interview.
 Follow these best practices to make the most of your chance when engaging with your potential new team:

 - Make sure you are presentable - Ditch the home clothes and make sure that you dress up in the same fashion that you would have dressed for a face-to-face interview.
 A first impression here is just as important as it would be if you were meeting in person, but it's also proven to get you in the right mental state to perform at your best.

 - Don't set up in your laundry room (or anywhere else untidy) - Okay, I know you probably won't set yourself up in the laundry room, but this is important.
 Make sure that the surrounding area - the room that you're in - is tidy and kept free from any unnecessary props.

 - Cafes are great for working in... but not great for an interview.
 Avoid anywhere that has noise if possible.
 Think about the environment you'll be video interviewing in.
 Choosing an inappropriate environment says a lot about how serious you are about making the right impression.